virajbhutada/Students-Grievance-Management-System/README.md

 This section contrasts traditional pen-and-paper grievance handling with a modern web/application-based system in educational institutions.
 The shift enhances administrative efficiency, improves response times, ensures data security, and fosters proactive communication channels, thereby revolutionizing the management and resolution of student grievances.

 ### Conventional Grievance Resolution
-In the current educational landscape, grievance management often relies on antiquated pen and paper methods, which present several challenges:
+**Current System**: In the current educational landscape, grievance management often relies on antiquated pen and paper methods, which present several challenges:
 - **Pen and Paper-Based**: The traditional system requires physical documentation, which can lead to delays and the potential misplacement of important records.
 - **Extended Response Times**: Due to the manual handling of complaints, students often experience prolonged wait times for responses, resulting in frustration and dissatisfaction.